-Most commonly, damage to the inner ear causes tinnitus.
-This damage can occur from a number of sources, like exposure to very loud sounds throughout your life, or toxic medications that damage the ear.
+Tinnitus is a symptom rather than a disease.
+Most commonly this damage can occur from a number of sources, like exposure to very loud sounds throughout your life, or toxic medications that damage the ear.
 Something as simple as earwax also can cause tinnitus.
 In very rare cases, underlying medical conditions can cause tinnitus.